Fiorenzato F4 Nano E (V2) Coffee Grinder Review: What You Need to Know

 However, you will probably want to customize the dose based on your requirements.
 And that’s when you run into a bit of confusion.
 The process of customizing and navigating the settings is not quite intuitive.
 You need to use the three touch-sensitive buttons to do everything.
 But with a little bit of practice, you could get used to it.
 On the plus side, you can adjust the dosing time, for single and double shots individually, in 0.1-second increments.

 Grinding Capability (Settings, Range, & Consistency) – 4/5

 The Fiorenzato F4 E Nano is a dedicated espresso grinder.
 So if you want to pull espresso shots, you can grind for anything from a pressurized filter basket to a bottomless portafilter.
 This machine is regarded highly in the espresso enthusiasts community for its ability to produce a nice, fluffy grind, without any clumping.
 The quality and consistency are on par with machines almost twice the F4’s price.
 And with a stepless adjustment ring, you get an infinitesimal degree of control over the grind.
 This is a priceless feature because, according to Perfect Daily Grind (1):

 Controlling this variable allows you to improve the taste of your coffee, ensure repeatability, experiment with recipes, and more.

 You might even be able to brew coffee in an Aeropress or Moka pot using the coffee grounds from the F4 E Nano.
 However, this grinder is incapable of producing a grind coarse enough for Chemex or French Press.
-If you want more versatility in your grinder, consider one of these instead.

 The F4 is also slower than other comparable grinders, which might be a concern if you intend to use it in a busy cafe.
 But for home use, it doesn’t make that much of a difference.